Visual learning is a learning style that favors images.

 - If you like graphics, images, colors and maps to communicate thoughts, you are a visual learner

 - If you need to see information to understand it or create your own vision to clarify ideas, you are a visual learner

 - If you looked at the image below before reading this text, you are a visual learner

-This book illustrates project management concepts through cartoons, roadmaps and other graphics.
+The book and this website illustrate project management concepts through cartoons, roadmaps, and other graphics.
 If you are a visual learner, it will help you prepare for the PMP® exam by showing the scope of the exam and different views of how to slice-and-dice the content to understand it better.

 This website and accompanying book are for fellow visual thinkers who like to see the big picture before getting into details.
 Sometimes called “right-brained,” after the portion of the brain responsible for processing images, we would rather see how something works than being told the information in detail.